craignicholson/docker-quickstart/06_Security/README.md

 ## Identity Roles

+Making sure we understand the concept of roles in UCP will determine our ability to apply them in RBAC.
+This lesson will help define what roles have what types of permissions.

 With the Universal Control Plane, Docker has two types of users:

 - Adminstrators - can make changes to the UCP swarm